mlogsdon18/airtable-figma/README.md

 - I followed the Figma documentation to add Webpack to the project to compile Airtable and my Typescript code into a single file, but Figma did not like the way Airtable was being added and was giving me a "not a constructor" error for creating a new Airtable, SO
 - We tried creating a vanilla.js file and embedded the airtable.browser.js inside rather than importing.
 This fixed the constructor error but broke all of the imports inside the airtable.browser.js code, SO
 - I found a brand new npm package (https://www.npmjs.com/package/airtable-loader) that connects to Airtable and packages the data for use in JavaScript and it works!
+- Slight problem though, this only runs when webpack builds, so if any updates are made to the Airtable, they would not be pulled in.